enriquepablo/nlproject/docs/nl_intro.rst

 .. [#]  The name nl stands for "natural logic", and the aim of nl is to be able to program in a way that is as close as possible to the way we use English (or any other natural langage) to produce science.
 So, in these docs, I will be continuously refering to the English language to describe the usage of nl.

-.. [#]  Here we talk about classical negation, where a sentence and its negated form constitute a contradiction.
+.. [#]  Here we obviously talk about classical negation, where a sentence and its negated form constitute a contradiction.
 However, we can also, in the conditions of rules or in the queries, use negation by failure, i.e. ask whether a given sentence is or is not known (is present in the knowledge base).

 .. _CLIPS: http://clipsrules.sourceforge.net/